-TIP #5: Most years admission is cheaper on weekdays earlier in the month – when the place is less crowded – and more on weekends and during the last week before Halloween.
-In 2018 it appears that prices on certain days will again be discounted.
+TIP #5: In past years admission was cheaper on weekdays earlier in the month – when the place was less crowded – and more on weekends and during the last week before Halloween.
+In 2019 it appears that prices for the entire period have been standardized.

 TIP #6: Children 3 and under are free (but don’t take young kids in the main houses, even during Family Hour, unless you don’t want them to sleep ever again).
-That being said, in 2018, however, there is a new “L’il Haunters” section for kids ages 12 and under during Family Hours.
+That being said, starting in 2018 and returning in 2019, there has been a new “L’il Haunters” section for kids ages 12 and under during Family Hours.
 It features a couple of smaller kid-friendly haunted houses and other activities.
-The cost for it is $10 for children ages 3 to 12 and accompanying parents are free.
+The cost for it is about $10 for children ages 3 to 12.
+Children ages 2 and under as well as accompanying parents are free.

 For more information on these two impressive Halloween haunted houses in Surrey, see Potter’s House of Horrors.